benwzj/benwzj.github.io/_drafts/2024-05-15-nextjs-ecommerce.md

 ## Implement Shopping Cart

+- Use cookie to store Cart ID.
+Cart detail information store in Shopify.
+- Use GraphQL API to manage cart in Shopify.
+- Display Cart in Modal.

+### Steps:
-- Shopping Cart component is rendered at the very beginning inside `<Suspense>` within `navbar`.
+- Shopping `<Cart>` component is rendered at the very beginning inside `<Suspense>` within `navbar`.
-- Shopping Cart will read cookie and retrieve items.
+- Cart component read cookie to get Cart ID.
+- Retrieve shopping cart items from Shopify DMS by GraphQL API according to Cart ID.
+- Pass cart items to `<CartModal>`.
 - `<CartModal>` is the main component to implement Shopping Cart.

+### CartModal Component
+- It is Modal.
+- It is client component: `'use client';`
-- The effect of drawing in and out is using `<Transition>` and `<Dialog>` which come from third lib "headlessui".
+- The effect of drawing in and out is using `<Transition>` and `<Dialog>` which come from 3rd lib `"headlessui"`.

+### Server Actions
+They defined in `components/cart/actions`.
+- addItem
+- removeItem
+- updateItemQuantity

 ### FAQ